ProvableHQ/welcome/documentation/leo/03_language.md

 ### Finalize Function

-A finalize function is declared as `finalize {name}:`.
+A finalize function is declared as `finalize {name}:` and is used to run computations on chain.
+One of its primary purposes is to initiate or change public on chain state within mappings.
 A finalize function must immediately follow a [transition function](#transition-function), and must have the same name;
 it is associated with the transition function and is executed on chain, after the zero-knowledge proof of the execution of the associated transition is verified;
 a finalize function _finalizes_ a transition function on chain.
 Upon success of the finalize function, the program logic is executed.
 Upon failure of the finalize function, the program logic is reverted.

+Consequently, nodes on the Aleo network execute the code of the finalize function.
+Only code within finalize blocks, run by nodes on the Aleo Network, updates program mappings.
+Only a program can write into its own mapping, but all nodes on the Aleo network can read the public state.

+An example of on-chain state mutation is the transfer_public_to_private transition in the finalize example, which updates the public account mapping (and thus a user's balance) when called.

 ```leo showLineNumbers
 program transfer.aleo {